blackshadev/littledev-nl/content/blog/posts/2015-01-13-url-routing.md

 ---
 title: URL routing
 description: >
   Ever wondered how packages like flask and express route their URLs to the correct functions, even with properties like wildcards and parameters?
 In this post I will discuss a solution to this URL routing problem which uses a search algorithm to find the correct route.
 date: '2015-01-13T16:32:00+01:00'
+tags: 'Technical, Programming'
 ---

 A few weeks ago I needed to create a way of deploying webservices in nodeJS for a client of mine.
 I looked at some of the existing packages out on the web, but I couldn’t find anything to my liking.
 I decided to custom build it, not only for learning purposes, but also to be able to use a framework the client was already accustomed to.